LearnToDiscover/Basic_Python_dev/episodes/01-getting_started.Rmd

 ## How to learn?
 <p style='text-align: justify;'>
 Learning how to code as a beginner is akin to learning how to walk as a baby.
 You cannot learn programming by memorising directives; no matter how well you memorise them.
 To learn how to code, one must learn how think algorithmically; that is, how to break different tasks down into logical procedures.
-The only way to learn how to think that way is to practice, make mistakes, and how to overcome those mistakes.
+The only way to learn how to "think code" is to practice, make mistakes, and how to overcome those mistakes.
 It is common to make the same mistake more than once, especially in different contexts, and that can become frustrating at times.
-However, once you get it, you will have it for life.
+However, once you get it, you have it for life.
 </p>

 <p style='text-align: justify;'>